Funds & Budgeting

 You may only begin to access your funds once you have a faculty mentor and an approved budget.
 Any budgeting involving travel must adhere to the Johns Hopkins University travel policies and related travel rates.
 Your budget must be broken down by direct lab costs (if applicable), travel costs, and Visa purchases (such as books, a camera, etc).
 The budget should be in an Excel spreadsheet.

 Woodrow Wilson Fellows are provided the unique opportunity to work one-on-one with Hopkins’ greatest asset—its faculty.
 Faculty mentors work directly with fellows to ensure that fellows are aware of the current discourse surrounding their topic and that their work is making a unique contribution to their field.
-PDF Document: Read the faculty mentor agreement.
+Read the faculty mentor agreement.

 Role of the Faculty Mentor